Alabama Democratic Party: Nancy Worley era and 2018–2019 leadership dispute

 Worley filed a lawsuit against Daniels, Bracy and England on October 30 in Montgomery County Circuit Court to block the November 2 meeting from happening, with Judge Greg Griffin (D) issuing November 1 ruling to block the meeting.
-The block was immediately appealed to the all Republican Alabama Supreme Court, which issued a stay on the block by a vote of 8-0.
-On November 2, 107 members of the SDEC met in Montgomery under the October 5 bylaws in order to elect over 70 members from the ADP's Youth, LGBTQ, Asian American and Pacific Islander (AAPI) and Latino caucuses to the SDEC under an umbrella "Diversity Caucus", and the members unanimously voted to remove Worley and Kelley as Chair and Vice-Chair.
-The members subsequently voted for State Rep. Christopher J. England as Chair and Patricia Todd as Vice-Chair.
+The block was immediately appealed to the all Republican Alabama Supreme Court, which issued a stay on the block by a vote of 8–0.
+On November 2, 107 members of the SDEC met in Montgomery under the October 5 bylaws in order to elect over 70 members from the ADP's Youth, LGBTQ, Asian American and Pacific Islander (AAPI) and Latino caucuses to the SDEC under an umbrella "Diversity Caucus", and the members unanimously voted to remove Worley and Kelley as chair and vice-chair.
+The members subsequently voted for State Rep. Christopher J. England as chair and Patricia Todd as vice-chair.
 Worley, who did not attend the meeting, disputed its validity and declared herself and Kelley as the rightful leaders of the party; in addition, most of the Worley-Kelley faction, including Reed's at-large appointees to the SDEC, did not attend the SDEC meeting.
 Additional legal action is still pending in front of Judge Griffin in the dispute.
 The England-Todd faction gained control of the ADP's website and social media pages by November 18.
 On December 20, Alabama Secretary of State John Merrill (R) certified England's signature of the Democratic list of people who filed as candidates for the 2020 election, establishing England as the de jure chair of the party.
 The controversial election and preceding events were the subject of a three-part series entitled "The Real Enemy," produced by Emmanuel Dzotsi for the podcast Reply All.

+Following the 2018 legislative elections, there were only two white Democrats in the Alabama legislature, one in the State House of Representatives and one in the Alabama Senate.
+In the 2006–2010 term, more than 60 percent of legislators were Democrats, and most of the Democrats were white.